ainsleys/derivadex-api-docs/source/includes/main.md

 int | c.c.eventType | Enum value corresponding to this transaction log event type (`9=PriceCheckpoint`) int | c.c.requestIndex | Numerical sequencing identifier pertaining to this transaction.
-All transactions are processed in order of their `requestIndex`. string | c.c.symbol | Market for which this price checkpoint corresponds to decimal_s | c.c.ema | Exponential moving average reflecting the spread between DerivaDEX's order book and the underlying composite index price bytes32_s | c.c.indexPriceHash | Unique hash of the index price decimal_s | c.c.indexPrice | Composite index price the perpetual is tracking
+All transactions are processed in order of their `requestIndex`. string | c.c.symbol | Market for which this price checkpoint corresponds to decimal_s | c.c.ema | Exponential moving average reflecting the spread between DerivaDEX"s order book and the underlying composite index price bytes32_s | c.c.indexPriceHash | Unique hash of the index price decimal_s | c.c.indexPrice | Composite index price the perpetual is tracking